Introduction

 There will be three key financial flows in the DRS:

 • Unredeemed deposits will part-fund the scheme to whatever extent they remain in the system.
-In short, where containers are not returned by consumers, the value of the deposit will be retained by the DMO.
+In short, where containers are not returned by consumers, the value of the deposit will be retained by the DMOs.
 The higher the collection rate, the lower this revenue stream.

 Producer required actions